SatelCreative/satel-python-docker-tests/README.md

         with:
           # APP-NAME can be st-pim or sb-pim for example
           app-name: <APP-NAME>
-          registry: ${{ inputs.registry }}
+          registry: <REGISTRY-NAME>
-          clean-branch-name: ${{ inputs.docker-tag-name}}
+          clean-branch-name: <CLEAN-BRANCH-NAME>
           # validatecodeonce & multiple-server are optional, for most webapps, if there is just one server pass validatecodeonce as    true and skip multiple-server
           validatecodeonce: <BOOLEAN>
           multiple-server: <BOOLEAN>
-          fastapi-parameter: '/pim'
+          fastapi-parameter: </PARAMETER>
-          # WORK-DIR, where all the docker related files are located, optional field, if it's not root
+          # WORK-DIR, where all the docker related files are located, optional field, default is root
           work-dir: <WORK-DIR>

 ```